 - Processor (CPU)

 It is the other most important part of your PC.
-It controls all data transaction in the PC.
+It controls all data transactions on the PC.
 While choosing the CPU, you should look after the gigahertz (GHz).
-The processor will be fast enough if only they have higher GHz.
+The processor will be fast enough if only they have a higher GHz.
 If you think of overclocking then this is crucial.

 In words, what is overclocking?
 It is speeding up the cycles of the CPU to make data transactions even faster.
 It also helps in looking for an actual heat sink in the CPU so that the rise in the temperatures do not affect in the system health.